nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="existing-cities"></a>The kinematics of existing cities

 Larger cities have more total destinations than smaller cities, but some destinatations may be too far away for some people to get too.
-Denser cities have more destinattions that are within a shorter distance, but in a congested city, even nearby destinations may take a long time to get to.
+Denser cities have more destinations that are within a shorter distance, but in a congested city, even nearby destinations may take a long time to get to.
 In practice, different cities have very different kinematics.

 Singapore and Dallas-Fort Worth have very different transportation networks, with very different kinematic ranges.